 HealthyStuff.org tested over 400 dog and cat products, including chew toys, stuffed toys, tennis balls, collars, leashes, and beds.
 More than 90% of the pet products tested were made in China.
 Since there are no government standards for hazardous chemicals in pet products, it is not surprising that there were alarming levels of toxic chemicals found.

 After testing the dog and cat toy products with a metal analyzer found lead, antimony, arsenic, cadmium, chromium and mercury toxins in toys designed to be chewed, tugged and carried in the mouth.
 Overall, 45% of the pet products contained detectable levels of one or more hazardous chemicals, the group found.
 Half of the pet collars tested positive for lead, and 25% of those were beyond the level of safety advised for children’s toys, posing a threat to their health.
-One quarter of the pet products tested were found to contain lead, and about 28 items had more than 100 ppm of lead.
+One-quarter of the pet products tested were found to contain lead, and about 28 items had more than 100 ppm of lead.

-The substances they tested positive for – lead, antimony, arsenic, cadmium, chromium and mercury – can seriously damage the nervous system, and can enter the body through breathing, the skin or mucous membranes and contaminated food.
-These contaminated toys not only poison children and pets when chewed or touched, but can enter the body through the air they breathe.
+The substances they tested positive for – lead, antimony, arsenic, cadmium, chromium, and mercury – can seriously damage the nervous system, and can enter the body through breathing, the skin or mucous membranes and contaminated food.
+These contaminated toys not only poison children and pets when chewed or touched but can enter the body through the air they breathe.

 The Siamese in the Sitting Room

 Are you familiar with the Canary in the Coal Mine?
 Now there’s the Beagle in the Bedroom, the Siamese in the Sitting Room.
 Pets are considered the canary in the coal mine in terms of chemical exposure.
 HealthyStuff.org’s tests revealed even higher levels of toxins in the pet products it tested than for toys for children.
-The group warned that children can be exposed to the chemicals in these products because they play with their pets toys and often put them in their mouths.
+The group warned that children could be exposed to the chemicals in these products because they play with their pets toys and often put them in their mouths.

 Bad Toy, Bad, Bad Toy!